connylabs/meowlflow/README.md

 ## Serve with Sidecar
 Alternatively, you can use meowlflow to serve an expressive API alongside your existing MLFlow model deployment.

-For example, you deploy an MLFlow model receiving inputs (e.g.) at `http://127.0.0.1:5000/invocations` Then with `meowlflow` you can run a sidecar API hosted at `0.0.0.0` and port `8000` supporting your custom schema by running:
+For example, you deploy an MLFlow model receiving inputs (e.g.) at `http://127.0.0.1:5000/invocations`.
+Using `meowlflow` you can run a sidecar API listening on port `8000` supporting your custom schema by running:
 ```
 meowlflow sidecar --endpoint infer \
 --upstream http://127.0.0.1:5000/invocations \